snafees21/Todo-Zen/README.md

 # General Project Guidelines:

-* The app should be your own.
+-The app should be your own.
 (Turning in the result of just having followed a tutorial is not permitted)

-* You are allowed to use other people’s work, as long it is attributed.
+- You are allowed to use other people’s work, as long it is attributed.
 If you use a dependency through cocoa pods, the pod file is enough attribution for me.
 If you are copying or adapting code from a tutorial, please attribute the tutorial you followed.
 Any code we created in class you don’t have to attribute.

-* Project scope: I would like your project to be a demonstration that you completed this class.
+- Project scope: I would like your project to be a demonstration that you completed this class.
 It should solve a non-trivial problem to you that is meaningful.
 If you are working in a group the scope should be appropriate to the size of your group.

-* Projects of an appropriate size likely either interact with a server (Firebase can give you a simple backend, there are a lot of free APIs for you to use), or use one or multiple of apple’s APIs that create a rich app experience (Multimedia, Maps, CoreData, AIKit, SpriteKit)
+- Projects of an appropriate size likely either interact with a server (Firebase can give you a simple backend, there are a lot of free APIs for you to use), or use one or multiple of apple’s APIs that create a rich app experience (Multimedia, Maps, CoreData, AIKit, SpriteKit)

-* Your app likely has multiple screens
+- Your app likely has multiple screens

-* Too small for individual projects: A tip calculator
+- Too small for individual projects: A tip calculator

-* Failure to follow the guidelines may affect negatively your grade.

-# General Project Guidelines.

-* In this class students will implement one course programming project

-* Projects are individual work.
-However, group work is encouraged to help other students.

-* Students will be provided with enough time to complete the project assigned in this class.
-Project's deadlines will be informed by the instructor in class, by email, and posted on iLearn.

-* Code committed after project deadlines won't be taken into consideration for grading purposes. (no exceptions here)

-* Students must provide complete documentation for the course project (README file, and code commented)

-* Failure to provide docs will result in a 30% deduction from your grade in the project.

 # Milestone 1 Getting Set Up: